nolawnchairs/js-logger/README.md

 * `ERROR`
 * `FATAL`

-Each logger instance contains idential methods for each:
+Each logger instance contains identical methods for each:
 `debug`, `info`, `warn`, `error` and `fatal`

 ---